siigil/siigil.github.io/_tabs/about.md

 order: 2
 ---

 Hi!
-I’m a Cloud Security practitioner, working as a tech lead on a multi-national corporate blue team.
-I believe in using both offensive and defensive skillsets to approach cybersecurity right, and have dedicated myself to this over the past 8 years with dedicated roles in penetration testing, incident response, security engineering, and application security across both internal and consulting functions.
+I’m a Cloud Security practitioner, current working as a cloud researcher.
+I believe in using both offensive and defensive skillsets to approach cybersecurity right, and have followed this path with dedicated roles in penetration testing, incident response, detection engineering + threat hunting, and security engineering across both internal and consulting functions.

 I earned my BS in Electrical Engineering from Rochester Intitute of Technology (RIT), and hold OSCP, GPEN, GCSA, Azure Security Engineer Associate, and Azure Administrator Associate certifications.